Flavonoid-Rich Hibiscus Chutney Recipe

 Written and Photographed by Juliet Blankespoor

 This Hibiscus Chutney is a favorite at my house any time of year, but it makes an especially nice stand-in for cranberry sauce on the holiday table.
-You can find this recipe and more in the upcoming Chestnut School Herbal Holiday Guide.
+You can find this recipe below and more in the Chestnut School Herbal Holiday Guide, available each December.
 Enjoy!

 Hibiscus (Hibiscus sabdariffa, Malvaceae)